 To convict, Democrats will need some help from Republicans – and with John McCain now dead and Bob Corker and Jeff Flake retiring, there are fewer Republican senators around obsessed with sticking it to Trump.

-It could certainly be said Trump doesn’t have too many true friends amongst the Republican leadership in Congress.
+It could certainly be said Trump doesn’t have too many true friends among the Republican leadership in Congress.
 However, the President has plenty of loyalty amongst his base.
 It seems unlikely Senate Majority Leader Mitch McConnell is going to risk suiciding the party by collaborating with Trump’s enemies across the aisle.

 Impeachment looks like a bad bet based on what we in the public know today.

 If the threat of impeachment somehow becomes more credible based on the revelation of more serious crimes, then all bets are off.
 It will move markets.
-But, for now at least, it remains a longshot.
+But, for now, at least, it remains a long shot.

 Major political turmoil is just one of many reasons to buy insurance in the form of gold and silver bullion.
 Investors can add upheaval in Washington to a longer list, which, at the moment, also includes:

-- Precious metals looking oversold.
+- Precious metals looking oversold

-- Extremely bullish relative positioning of banks versus speculators in the Commitment of Traders data.
+- Extremely bullish relative positioning of banks versus speculators in the Commitment of Traders' data

-- Several potential catalysts which could reignite safe-haven buying – not the least of which is a major correction in the exuberant stock markets.
+- Several potential catalysts which could reignite safe-haven buying – not the least of which is a major correction in the exuberant stock markets